 The wearer’s pride in their Irish heritage and belief in the power of positive thinking can both be expressed by the shamrock, a symbol of luck and prosperity.

-The Claddagh, a representation of friendship, love, and loyalty, can serve as a reminder of the value of relationships in one’s life.
+The Claddagh ring, a representation of friendship, love, and loyalty, can serve as a reminder of the value of relationships in one’s life.

 The trinity knot, which stands for the harmony of the mind, body, and spirit, represents the wearer’s pursuit of equilibrium and harmony.